 - Jeffrey Lowenhaupt - Jeffrey is a NYC math teacher and graduate of CUNY's Macaulay Honors College with a masters in education from Pace College.
 His interests lie in ways we might introduce city residents to the opportunities provided by a city-TLD.
 In addition to his activities with Connecting.nyc Inc., Jeffrey led the effort to create a dog park for his beloved Pickles in his neighborhood.
 He maintains oversight of our education efforts.

 - Michael Johnson - Michael's efforts over the past few years have focused on developing an open source, large-scale collaboration system that will be facilitate governance, particularly e-governance - see Ideologi.org.
 He was raised and educated in California where he started his business career with Netscape.
-Now a Manhattan resident, Michael sees keeping a well delineated space between the commercial world and the non-commercial aspect of CnI from inappropriate commercial influences as his portfolio.
-Until recently Michael worked on a family founded business offering web-based employee training programs.
+Now a New Yorker, Michael sees keeping a well delineated space between the commercial and non-commercial worlds as part of his CnI portfolio.
+Until recently Michael worked on a family founded business offering web-based employee training programs and now works for a 500 firm.
 He is interested in the operational processes of a non-profit board and gaining experience for future endeavors (e.g., Ideologi.org).

 - Hannah Kopelman - Hannah sits in the ex-officio board seat reserved for the coordinator of our Resident Advisory Network.
 A member of the Internet Society-NY, Hannah is an artist at heart and deed, with a separate professional life that includes network administration and support.